Chestnuts Health Benefits

 1. Prevent Diabetes

-Many people are unaware of the significant role that dietary fiber can play in the regulation, prevention, and management of diabetes.
-Foods that are high in dietary fiber, like chestnuts, are considered a low glycemic food, which means that they cause blood sugar to rise slowly as compared to high glycemic foods.
+Many people are unaware of the significant role that dietary fibre can play in the regulation, prevention, and management of diabetes.
+Foods that are high in dietary fibre, like chestnuts, are chestnuts good for diabetics, which means that they cause blood sugar to rise slowly as compared to high glycemic foods.
 This helps prevent the spikes and drops in blood sugar that can be dangerous for diabetic patients, and are often precursors to the development of diabetes in those currently unaffected.

 Read Also: Food to Avoid in Diabetes